ryjen/ryjen.github.io/content/post/the-dream.md

 ---
-title: the dreams
+title: The Dreams
-description: a look at the dreams life sells
+description: a look at what the dream of humanity is
 date: 2020-10-31
 ---

 >  Life is a like a dream, a background awareness of reality.…. as a nightmare at worst and a delusion at best.
 You can guide your self down the stream, but you do not know where you are going and you cannot go back.

-Caught somewhere in between the *trickle of survival*, *getting ahead*, *a social life*, and *a personal life* - the dream of solid ground seems a myth.
+Caught somewhere in between the *trickle of survival*, *getting ahead*, *a social life*, and *a personal life* - the dream of **solid ground seems a myth**.
 The energy spent on all, too little for any.

-So one must analyze the possible dreams available right?
-Have you ever tried taking a hard look at some of the most common dreams of people's lives?

-## Examples:
+## Question

+Have you ever wondered what dream humanity is trying to achieve?
+Or why?

-> It is about sex, family, children.
+### It is about sex, family, children.

-This is great.
-Has a biological directive to obey.
+- has a biological directive to obey.

-It justifies almost every need in a positive light.
+- justifies almost every need in a positive light.

-The sense of belonging is joy, the loss of a source of tremendous pain.

-And thus the competition to obtain and the protection of, can be as deadly as war.
+- the competition to obtain remains a challenge with growth.
+- the protection of, can be as deadly as war.

-Saving the environment from our species makes no sense.
+- the individual roles are disconnected.
+- species is disastrous for the earth and other species
+- creates a kind of chemical bubble of happiness or grief over loss

-> It is about the mind and science.
+### It is about the mind and science.

-This is great.
-It explains almost everything and who we are as well.
+- explains almost everything and who we are as well.

-It justifies almost anything as long as it can be proven.
+- justifies almost anything as long as it can be proven.

-The competition of is even more frustrating and diabolical than a physical competition and we pursue with typical recklessness and sacrifice.
+- competition is even more frustrating and diabolical than physical.
+- pursue with recklessness and sacrifice.

-Yet we still find it difficult to know what a thought is, and if it is who we are.
+- still difficult to know what a thought is, and if it is who we are.

-And thus it is questionable if we have evolved to wield world destructive power like atomic and internet (and now quantum, nanotech, and AI)
+- questionable if we have evolved to wield world destructive power like atomic and internet (and now quantum, nanotech, and AI).

-> It is about money.
+### It is about money.

-This is great.
-At least it is scalable for populating.
+- scalable for populating over physical trade

-It can justify almost any wrong as reality.
-Which is ironic given that it is ultimately fictional.
+- ironically justify almost any wrong as reality, given that it is ultimately fictional.
+- relationships reduced to a means to an end.

-Inequality just means your not trying hard enough.
-Try joining a brothel like linked in for help.
+- creates inequality (meaning your not trying hard enough, join a brothel like linked in for help).

-The convenience of an abundance of unhealthy crap, makes up for the inhumanity of taking advantage of and reducing each other to a means to an end.
+- convenience of an abundance of unhealthy crap and a vehicular jungle

-The environmental disasters and the mass vehicle jungle with its effects are only necessary.
+- environmental disasters and resource consumption loss greater than without

-> It is about religion
+### It is about religion

-This is great.
-A true positive solution.
+- a positive purpose

-Our souls will become closer to God and thus the world will become a better place.
+- our souls will become closer to God and thus the world will become a better place.

-It breaks down when we again fail to account for the ego.
+- breaks down when we again fail to account for the ego.
 Creating religious identities to defend and attack.

-And reducing others to good and bad, in vanity like good looking and bad looking.
+- reducing others to good and bad, in vanity like good looking and bad looking.

 ## Conclusion